A Survey on Collaborating Small and Large Language Models for Performance, Cost-effectiveness, Cloud-edge Privacy, and Trustworthiness: Abstract

 \section{Abstract}

-Large language models (LLMs) have advanced many domains and applications but face high fine-tuning costs, inference latency, limited edge deployability, and reliability concerns.
-Small language models (SLMs), compact, efficient, and adaptable, offer complementary remedies.
-Recent work explores collaborative frameworks that fuse SLMs’ specialization and efficiency with LLMs’ generalization and reasoning to meet diverse objectives across tasks and deployment scenarios.
-Motivated by these developments, this paper presents a systematic survey of SLM–LLM collaboration organized by collaboration objectives.
-We propose a taxonomy with four goals: \textit{performance enhancement}, \textit{cost-effectiveness}, \textit{cloud–edge privacy}, and \textit{trustworthiness}.
-Within this framework, we review representative methods, summarize design paradigms, and outline open challenges and future directions toward efficient, secure, and scalable SLM–LLM collaboration.
+Large language models (LLMs) have achieved remarkable progress across domains and applications, but face challenges such as high fine-tuning costs, inference latency, limited edge deployability, and reliability concerns.
+Small language models (SLMs), with compact, efficient, and adaptable features, offer promising solutions.
+Building on this potential, recent research explores collaborative frameworks that integrate their complementary strengths, leveraging SLMs’ specialization and efficiency with LLMs’ generalization and reasoning, to address diverse objectives across tasks and deployment scenarios.
+Motivated by these developments, this paper presents a systematic survey of SLM–LLM collaboration from the perspective of collaboration objectives.
+We propose a taxonomy covering four goals: \textit{performance enhancement, cost-effectiveness, cloud–edge privacy, and trustworthiness}.
+Under this framework, we review representative methods, summarize design paradigms, and outline open challenges and future directions toward efficient and secure SLM-LLM collaboration.
+The collected papers are available in \href{https://github.com/FairyFali/SLMs-Survey}{link here}.